For Authors

 Article Withdrawal Policy

 Frequently, an author may wish to withdraw a manuscript after submitting it.
 Author must inform of the withdrawal of a manuscript before its acceptance after peer-review, failing which the article cannot be withdrawn.
 The reasons for this Withdrawal Policy?
 We spend a lot of time and effort to arrange peer-review of manuscripts and after acceptance, the manuscript is immediately sent for further processing of galley proof.
 For all this effort, we pay our employees, and we do not want our efforts and money to be wasted.
 We do not want to suffer any loss due to the author’s lack of seriousness.
-The author needs to realize that open access reputed journals (indexed by DOAJ) cannot publish without fee from the authors, if they do not have any other funding source.
+The author needs to realize that open access reputed journals cannot publish without fee from the authors, if they do not have any other funding source.

 Submission of Manuscripts